Search

 Encryption scrambles data so that it can only be read by someone with the proper decryption key.
 It is an essential layer of data protection.

-• Encryption in Transit: This protects data as it travels across a network, such as when you are accessing your cloud-based payroll system from your browser.
-This is typically handled by SSL/TLS protocols (the "https" in your URL).
+• Encryption in Transit: This protects data as it travels across a network, typically handled by SSL/TLS protocols.

-• Best Practice: Ensure your payroll vendor provides robust encryption for data both in transit and at rest.
-Additionally, all company laptops and devices used to access payroll information should have their hard drives encrypted.
+• Best Practice: Ensure your payroll vendor provides robust encryption.
 Never send sensitive payroll files via email unless they are encrypted and password-protected.

 Network Security